-This document is designed with a format of over-arching Principles and general Guidance.
+This document is designed as a set of over-arching Principles and general Guidance.
 This document is predominantly for companies with a main market listing but is also relevant to companies listed on other public markets, such as AIM, and to other entities.

 Members continue to expect that, as a minimum, companies will follow the requirements relating to Remuneration in the UK's Companies Act 2006, Reporting Regulations, the UK Corporate Governance Code and the UK Listing Rules.
-Where companies are not subject to these regimes they should apply similar high standards.
+Where companies are not subject to these regimes, they should apply similar high standards.

-Jessica Ground Global Head of Stewardship Schroders,

-Chair of the Stewardship Committee, The Investment Association Andrew Ninian Director, Stewardship and Corporate Governance The Investment Association
+Mirza Baig Global Head of ESG Investments Aviva Investors, Chair of the Stewardship Committee, The Investment Association Andrew Ninian Director, Stewardship The Investment Association